 After the gully crossing you will quickly reach a col from where you’ll get an aerial view of Alpi Di Siusi – one of the iconic photography spots in the Dolomites.

 After a section of cables, you will arrive at the first of two summits on today’s agenda: The Dente Grande di Terrarossa (2653 metres).

 Marmolada’s south face – the highest peak in the Dolomites, as well as Catinaccio – the highest summit of the Rosengarten group, which we bagged the day before, are clearly visible from the distance.

 You will also get the first clear view of the Terrarossa ridgeline and the Terrarossa peak.
-So tantalisingly close, yet a fair bit of work away from reaching.
+So tantalizingly close, yet a fair bit of work away from reaching.

-The ridgeline traverse shouldn’t take longer than 30-40 minutes before you reach the last part of the route going directly up to the summit, with cables installed in the most difficult sections.
+The ridgeline traverse shouldn’t take longer than 30-40 minutes before you reach the last push to the summit, thankfully cables have been installed in the most difficult sections.
 Make sure you take full advantage of them.
 Some parts with big drops on either side can make your head spin!

 If for some reason you are not feeling your best, or the weather has turned for worse, this is where you will encounter the escape route back to the rifugio, clearly marked with the “Notausstieg” sign.